-EDU 734 Practicum in Special

-For teachers who are currently employed as teachers of Special Education.
+EDU 734 Practicum in Special Education 3 credits For teachers who are currently employed as teachers of Special Education.

 Students currently teaching special education are required to complete this supervised practicum.
 Students are observed during an eight week period and are required to attend the weekly seminar for the entire semester.